algebraic curve

 main

 A curve is algebraic when its defining Cartesian equation is algebraic, that is a polynomial in x and y.
-The order or degree of the curve is the maximum degree of each of its terms xy.
+The order or degree of the curve is the maximum degree of each of its terms xi yj.

 An algebraic curve with degree greater than 2 is called a higher plane curve.

-An algebraic curve is called a circular algebraic curve, when the points (±1, ± i) are on the curve.
+An algebraic curve is called a circular algebraic curve, when the points (1, i) and (1, -i) are on the curve.
 In that case the highest degree of the Cartesian equation is divisible by (x2 + y2).
-The circle is the only circular conic section.

 The curve got its name from the fact that it contains the two imaginary circular points: replace x by x/w and y by y/w, and let the variable w go to zero, we obtain the circular points.

-A bicircular algebraic curve passes twice through the points (±1, ± i).
+A bicircular algebraic curve passes twice through the points (1, i) and (1, -i).
 In this case the highest degree of the Cartesian equation is divisible by (x2 + y2)2.

 When a curve is not algebraic, we call the curve (and its function) transcendental.